racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Components/Home/CoreComponents/MsgBus.md

 [Messages]: #/Components/Messages

-## PyLabs Bus System
+## Pylabs Bus System

-The PyLabs system bus is a system over which messages are passed.
+The Pylabs system bus is a system over which messages are passed.
 For more information about messages see:

-* PyLabs [Messages][]
+* Pylabs [Messages][]

-In PyLabs our first implementation is using `rabbitmq`.
+In Pylabs our first implementation is using `rabbitmq`.